 However, that isn’t even the most crowded tick area in the United States.
 For that you have to head to the South and the East Coast, where you will find four different types of ticks: the brown dog tick, American dog tick, deer tick, and the Lone Star tick.

 Fear not!
-Several spot on medicines that kill fleas also kill ticks, including K9 Advantix II, Frontline Plus, and PetArmor.
+For the best flea and tick medication for dogs, several spot on medicines that kill fleas also kill ticks, including K9 Advantix II, Frontline Plus, and PetArmor.
 In hot areas where there are large numbers of both fleas and ticks, these spot on treatments seem to be the best bet to protect your pet from all those pests out there.

 K9 Advantix II